Commuting elements, simplicial spaces, and filtrations of classifying spaces: The Spaces for Connected Lie Groups

-a polynomial ring on $n$ two dimensional generators.
-Thus the rational cohomology of $B(2,U(n))$ can be described as the ring of invariants

-Note that the natural inclusion has a stable section, as this is true for the map $BT\to BU(n)$, where $T\subset U(n)$ is a maximal torus \cite{Snaith}.
-Thus $BU(n)$ is a stable retract of $B(q,U(n))$ for all $q \geq 2$. \end{exm}

-The spaces $Hom(\mathbb Z^n,G)$ admit an action of $G$ by conjugation, and the orbit space $Rep (\mathbb Z^n, G)$ can be identified with the moduli space of flat $G$--bundles over the torus $T^n$, an object of considerable geometric interest.
+\begin{rem} The spaces $Hom(\mathbb Z^n,G)$ admit an action of $G$ by conjugation, and the orbit space $Rep (\mathbb Z^n, G)$ can be identified with the moduli space of flat $G$--bundles over the torus $T^n$, an object of considerable geometric interest.
+The structure of these spaces in the case of $G = U(n), SU(n), Sp(n)$ is given in \cite{adem-cohen-gomez}. \end{rem}

-The next result in this section is a product decomposition arising from looping the fibration First recall that there is a map which is natural for morphisms of topological groups obtained by identifying the first filtration $F_1BG$ as $\Sigma(G)$.
+The next result in this section is a product decomposition arising from looping the fibration $E(q,G) \to B(q,G) \to BG$.
+First recall that there is a map $\iota_G:\Sigma(G) \to BG$ which is natural for morphisms of topological groups obtained by identifying the first filtration $F_1BG$ as $\Sigma(G)$.
 In addition, the composite is a homotopy equivalence where $E$ is the standard Freudenthal suspension map and $G$ is a Lie group.

-The splitting result is stated next. \begin{thm} If $G$ is a connected Lie group, then the associated looped fibration has a cross-section (up to homotopy).
-The cross-section is induced by a map given by the composite
+\begin{thm} If $G$ is a connected Lie group, then the associated looped fibration has a cross-section (up to homotopy).
+The cross-section is induced by a map $\sigma(q,G): G \to \Omega(B(q,G))$ given by the composite

-where is given by the canonical identification $\Sigma(G) = F_1B(q,G)$ for $q \geq 2$, and which is natural for morphisms in $G$.
-Thus there is a homotopy equivalence
+where $\iota(q,G):\Sigma(G) \to B(q,G)$ is given by the canonical identification $\Sigma(G) = F_1B(q,G)$ for $q \geq 2$, and which is natural for morphisms in $G$.
+Thus there is a homotopy equivalence $\theta(q,G):G \times \Omega(E(q,G)) \to \Omega B(q,G)$.

-Furthermore the cross-section $\sigma(q,G)$ and homotopy equivalence $\theta(q,G)$ are natural in the sense that if is a morphism of topological groups, then there are strictly commutative diagrams
+Furthermore the cross-section $\sigma(q,G)$ and homotopy equivalence $\theta(q,G)$ are natural in the sense that if $f:G \to H$ is a morphism of topological groups, then there are strictly commutative diagrams